|Brennen Bearnes c9d406b1a4 xmobar weather: s/KDEN/KLMO/||1 day ago|

 Scripts here fall into a handful of categories:

-Most of these are unlikely to be portable, useful, or documented.
+Many of these are unlikely to be portable, useful, or documented.

 chrome-incognito: run Google Chrome in incognito mode

 dmenu_unique: run dmenu with big fonts and vertical, only showing each entry once

 enterprise: play a sound like the USS Enterprise engines in TNG